We meet at Catania Fontanarossa Airport in the morning

 What food is Sicily known for?

-Cucina Povera, or peasant cuisine descibes the type of food you will find, however it is enriched with the influences of the various civilisations that have occupied the Island , the Arabs, the Spanish, the Greeks and the North Africans, and with an abundance of fresh vegetables, fruits and a wealth of seafood
+Cucina Povera, or peasant cuisine descibes the type of food you will find, however it is enriched with the influences of the various civilisations that have occupied the Island , the Arabs, the Spanish, the Greeks and the North Africans, and with an abundance of fresh vegetables, fruits and a wealth of seafood.
+See my story on street food of Sicily.
+There is a special atmosphere in the ancient Sicilian markets.

 Pasta alla Norma: This very popular pasta dish hails from eastern Sicily; a stick-to-your-ribs dish, it’s made with fried eggplant, tomatoes, basil, and ricotta salata.
 Sicily’s frutta marmorata—or marzipan—is often a work of art!